• Raag Manj Khamaj •

 S-R-G-mM-P-D-nN-S

-A ‘double-Ma, double-Ni’ offshoot of the Khamaj raganga, with origins in the Maihar lineage of Allauddin Khan – and famously showcased by his protégé Ravi Shankar at the 1969 Woodstock Festival, who deemed it ideal to broaden the horizons of an open-minded crowd numbering several hundred thousand (video here, and full audio below: and, despite Shankar’s own disdain for narcotics, the audio also appears precisely 4m20s into the ‘acid scene’ of the 2009 film Taking Woodstock).
-Shuddha ma tends to be most prominent, anchoring complex phrase patterns which defy simple summarisation – to my ears, the raga is definitively ‘zonal’ rather than ‘scalar’, with disparate sub-sections separated in time rather than pitch-space.
-Refer to Ayesha Mukherjee’s brief breakdown (“soothing, romantic, and highly attractive to the common audience… widely used in semi-classical forms such as thumri and dadra”), as well as renditions by other Maihar masters including Hariprasad Chaurasia, Nikhil Banerjee, and Ali Akbar Khan (often best as duets).
-Also see Khansaab’s invaluable hour-plus masterclass, demonstrating the raga to his student Geoffery Lipner).
+A ‘double-Ma, double-Ni’ offshoot of the Khamaj raganga, with origins in the Maihar lineage of Allauddin Khan (as per the liner notes to his grandson Dhyanesh’s rendition: “Originally a folk melody of Uttar Pradesh, which assumed its present shape under Allauddin Khan…rendered in a lighter vein, and full of erotic sentiments”).
+Famously showcased by his protégé Ravi Shankar at several historic shows: including a 1949 performance for Jawaharlal Nehru, and the 1969 Woodstock Festival, where he deemed it ideal to broaden the horizons of an open-minded crowd numbering several hundred thousand (video here, and audio transcribed below: and, despite Shankar’s own disdain for narcotics, the audio also appears precisely 4m20s into the ‘acid scene’ of the 2009 film Taking Woodstock).
+Shuddha ma tends to be most prominent, anchoring complex phrase patterns which defy simple summarisation – to my ears, the raga is definitely ‘zonal’ rather than ‘scalar’, with disparate sub-sections separated in time rather than pitch-space.
+Refer to Ayesha Mukherjee’s brief breakdown (“soothing, romantic, and highly attractive to the common audience… widely used in semi-classical forms such as thumri and dadra”), as well as other Maihar renditions by Hariprasad Chaurasia, Nikhil Banerjee, and Ali Akbar Khan (often best as duets).
+Also see Khansaab’s hour-plus masterclass for his student Geoffery Lipner).

 Search | Glossary | Tags